 Cleaning and Prepping

-If your oyster mushrooms are quite dirty, gently rinse them under cold water and use a clean toothbrush or a wooden kitchen brush to brush off the dirt.
+If your oyster mushrooms are dirty, gently rinse them under cold water and use a clean toothbrush or a wooden kitchen brush to brush off the dirt.

 For a full list of ingredients and quantities, refer to the recipe card.